Mostafa-Farghly/FSND/projects/02_trivia_api/starter/backend/README.md

 GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains an object of id: category_string key:value pairs.
+- Returns: An object with success value, and categories, that contains an object of id: category_string key:value pairs.
 {
-    'categories': { '1' : "Science",
+  "categories": {
+    "1": "Science",
-    '2' : "Art",
+    "2": "Art",
-    '3' : "Geography",
+    "3": "Geography",
-    '4' : "History",
+    "4": "History",
-    '5' : "Entertainment",
+    "5": "Entertainment",
-    '6' : "Sports" }
+    "6": "Sports"
+  },
+  "success": true
 }
 ```